Real South America Encounter

 The main meats are chicken, fish and alpaca.
 There are a number of western restaurants around a 10-minute drive from the accommodation should you fancy picking up some home comforts.
 There are also some Vegan and Indian restaurants in Cusco.
 Our local team will tell you all about the options available to you during your in-country orientation.

-In Costa Rica, there is a food truck that comes to the compound Monday-Friday (around $6 per meal), cuisine nights in the Spanish school on some evenings (around $4 for ingredients), and local restaurants ($7.50 per meal).
+In Costa Rica, there is a full kitchen in the house you are free to use and plenty of supermarkets around the area, cuisine nights in the Spanish school on some evenings (around $4 for ingredients), and local restaurants ($7.50 per meal).

 Internet Access